-Rachel is a TEDx presenter, speaker, trainer, award winning artist and the author of the Outstanding Book of the Year Award 2015 IPPY New York, Super Power Baby Project.
-This exceptional book celebrates the lives and abilities of children with chromosomal or genetic conditions, and was inspired by Rachel's late daughter Evie, who was born with a very rare condition herself.
+Rachel is a TEDx presenter, speaker, trainer, award winning artist and the author of two books- Super Power Baby Project and Super Power Kids.
+These exceptional books celebrate the lives and abilities of children with a range of disabilities and conditions, and have been inspired by Rachel's late daughter Evie, who was born with a very rare chromosomal condition.
 In the two and a half years of Evie's life, Rachel learnt a lot about the use of language in the health system, and has spent the subsequent years continuing to explore the impact and implications of how it is used by health professionals - To positive and negative effect.
-This book is Evie's legacy, as is Rachel herself, and both have much to teach us about ourselves, and how we negotiate conflict, grief, hope, uniqueness, celebration, and a meaningful life.

 Rachel is a sought-after speaker at conferences globally.
 Her audiences are mostly made up of health professionals in a variety of specialities, and she speaks about the need to communicate using empowering language, especially at diagnosis.
 She teaches how the first words used at diagnosis critically shape how a parent perceives their future: The words can allow the parent/patient to be their best, and find meaning even in pain; or they can create anger, mistrust, frustration, and can break down the crucial relationship between the parent and the health professional.
 It's a conversation about empowerment - For the patient, and for the health professional.